TzviyaSiegman/blog/TzviyaForAB.md

 I look forward to representing you on the AB.
 Please don’t hesitate to contact me at tsiegman at wiley dot com.

 Thanks to Laura Brady, Dave Cramer, and Benjamin Young for their editorial wisdom.
 Thanks to Zheng Xu for translating to Chinese.
+If you would like to offer to translate this into a language that you know well, please contact me, and I will open the repository to you.